dreemproject/dreemgl/examples/guide/README.md

 ### Working with screen <-> server RPC

-All communication between the screens and the server must go though the RPC bus, availabel via `this.rpc`.
-To make calls on the server, use `this.rpc.serverObjectName.attributeOrMethodName` for server objects and `this.rpc.screens.screenName.attributeOrMethodName` for screen objects.
+All communication between the user and the server must go though the RPC bus, availabel via `this.rpc`.
+To make calls on the server, use `this.rpc.serverObjectName.attributeOrMethodName` for server objects and `this.rpc.user.screenName.attributeOrMethodName` for screen objects.

 #### Attributes

 Attributes can be get and set like so:

-    this.rpc.screens.browser.someAttribute = "value"
+    this.rpc.user.browser.someAttribute = "value"

-    console.log("My value is", this.rpc.screens.browser.someAttribute);
+    console.log("My value is", this.rpc.user.browser.someAttribute);

 #### Methods